cjratcliff/ml-compiled/docs/initialization.rst

 The biases are initialized to zero as usual.

-Was used to improve the state of the art for image classification (`He et al., 2015 <https://arxiv.org/abs/1502.01852>`_).
+Was used to improve the state of the art for image classification (`He et al., 2015 <https://arxiv.org/abs/1502.01852>`_) but the improvement over ReLU activations with Xavier initialization was very small, reducing top-1 error on ImageNet from 33.9% to 33.8%.

 | **Proposed in**
 | `Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification , He et al. (2015) <https://arxiv.org/abs/1502.01852>`_